KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 A few weeks ago, I was offered the chance to tour Southwest Headquarters along with other fans.
 I jumped at the chance.
 I knew it would be a once-in-a-lifetime experience!

 ![](southwest-headquarters-tour-2026/group-pic.jpg)
-Our superfan tour group gathered in the lobby of the LEAD Center (Leadership, Education, and Aircrew Development training facility)!
+Our superfan tour group gathered in the lobby of the LEAD Center (Leadership, Education, and Aircrew Development)!
 Our sweet host Carlye Thornton is the second from the left.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>